germinateplatform/germinate-training/session-1.md

 There are two main Germinate publications that are well worth reading and will give you a bit of background to the project.

+> Raubach, S, Kilian, B, Dreher, K, et al. From bits to bites: Advancement of the Germinate platform to support genetic resources collections and prebreeding informatics for crop wild relatives.
+Crop Science.
+2021; 61: 1538– 1566. https://doi.org/10.1002/csc2.20248

 > Shaw, P.D., Raubach, S., Hearne, S.J., Dreher, K., Bryan, G., McKenzie, G., Milne, I., Stephen, G. and Marshall, D.F.
 (2017), Germinate 3: Development of a Common Platform to Support the Distribution of Experimental Data on Crop Wild Relatives.
 Crop Science, 57: 1259-1273. https://doi.org/10.2135/cropsci2016.09.0814

-> Raubach, S, Kilian, B, Dreher, K, et al. From bits to bites: Advancement of the Germinate platform to support genetic resources collections and prebreeding informatics for crop wild relatives.
-Crop Science.
-2021; 61: 1538– 1566. https://doi.org/10.1002/csc2.20248

-### So lets get started!
+**So lets get started!**

 ## Introduction to Germinate

-#### Why use Germinate?
+### Why use Germinate?
 It's often difficult trying to get a handle on large datasets and what they contain.
 The complexity and volumes of data are challenging to visualize so tools which help researchers do this are important in trying to get the most out of our data.
 Traditionally we may have used tools such as a spreadsheet to try and work with data, which is fine, but had its limitations.
 With datasets getting larger and larger we need tools that can efficiently handle these volumes of data and allow us to explore and interact with it.
 This is just not possible with spreadsheets.

 This is where Germinate can help.
-Germinate allows you to manage data from your collections in a standard and <a href="https://www.go-fair.org/fair-principles/">FAIR way</a>.
+Germinate allows you to manage data from your collections in a standard and [FAIR way](https://www.go-fair.org/fair-principles/).
 It allows you to explore and make your data available to collaborators via intuitive web-based interfaces.
 It provides tools to export your data in standard formats and tools to maintain datasets used in analysis.
 This is critical in ensuring reproducability of data analysis and openess.

 > Germinate provides a single point of access for all background data on genetic resources collections and is therefore a valuable digital curation resource as well as offering essential continuity on how new data is recorded, archived, and made available to collaborators and communities.